 Joan Kelly (ARTZ Philadelphia volunteer), linocut, June 2020

-Letter From Our Director to Our ARTZ Philadelphia Community.
+Letter From Our Executive Director to our ARTZ Philadelphia Community

 This letter comes to you later than it should have and later than I wanted it to.
 In all honesty, the enormity of what we are confronting in our country and my desire to speak thoughtfully and responsibly — but also from my heart — are the primary reasons for that delay.